sparsh-ai/recohut/01-foundations/language/sql/README.md

 Views are important features, especially for generating reports.
 But another object that's also widely used in SQL databases, and which can help in the development of solutions, is a stored procedure, which we'll look at in the following section.

+Both tables and views have advantages and disadvantages.
+There are two advantages to using a view.
+First, the view costs no additional storage.
+If you create a view, the data won't be stored anywhere; it will just save the SQL formula.
+The second advantage is real time; if you access the view, then every time the underlying table changes, the view will get the latest update.

+However, there are reasons as to why you would want to avoid using too many views physicalized into a new table.
+Sometimes, views can be heavy, and when the underlying tables are large and there are many joins and aggregations in the view's query, you may end up having very heavy processing.

+IMPORTANT NOTE

+> A physicalized table means using the query result to create a new table.

+Imagine you have 5 upstream raw tables, each 1 PB in size, and your downstream consists of 1,000 views accessing the 5 tables.
+You may end up processing the PBs of data repeatedly, and that's bad in terms of both cost and performance.

 Stored procedures
 -----------------